casper-ecosystem/donation-demo/tutorial/02-building-the-frontend-with-cspr-click-and-react.md

 - Consistent **wallet connection flows**
 - An interface for managing common dApp options or setings (e.g. themes, networks, currencies, etc.).

-You’ll see a **top bar / header** in the template containing:
+You'll see a **top bar / header** in the template containing:

-- A “Sign In” button
+- A "Sign In" button
 - Selectors for active account / network (depending on configuration)

 You may ***customize this header*** to meet your own dApp needs.